norcams/docs-enduser/docs/usecase-toturials.rst

 The A100 is an Ampere-architecture GPU with native FP8 Tensor Core support.
 The FP8 quantized checkpoint runs efficiently on A100's FP8 cores, delivering significant speedup over BF16 while using only ~28 GB VRAM (half of BF16's ~56 GB), leaving substantially more room for KV cache at 262K context.

-Benchmark context: Qwen3.8-27B FP8 with vLLM on single A100 GPU achieves ~60-80 tok/s generation, outperforming llama.cpp by ~1.2-1.5x through continuous batching and PagedAttention.
+Benchmark context: Qwen3.8-27B FP8 with vLLM on single A100 GPU estimated ~60-80 tok/s generation (unverified), outperforming llama.cpp by ~1.2-1.5x through continuous batching and PagedAttention.
 FP8 quantization also reduces KV memory by ~50%, enabling longer effective context windows.

 vLLM's day-0 Qwen3.8 support leverages PagedAttention and continuous batching.
 The ``--quantization fp8`` flag enables FP8 model loading, further improving throughput.
 The FP8 checkpoint delivers near-BF16 quality with FP8-level speed, making it the optimal choice for A100 single-GPU inference.